Algorithmic-Personalization/server/DEVELOPMENT.md

-# This document aims to provide an overview of the database structure to facilitate data analysis
+# This document aims to provide an overview of the database structure and of the API to facilitate data analysis

 ## Introduction